 Go Ape Buxton is in walking distance from our historic spa town and you’ll also find the two-million-year-old natural limestone cave Poole’s Cavern, in Buxton Country Park.
 If you’re looking to give your pupils a school trip to remember, or you fancy giving your little monkeys a birthday party they won’t forget or you like the idea of swinging through the trees on your next hen or stag do –this thrilling outdoor activity is lots of fun and the woodlands are really pretty too.

 Redeveloped in 2017 with a £1.5m Heritage Lottery Fund grant, the Wonders of the Peak exhibition has been completely transformed.
 The museum now has 10% more objects on display and much more for children to explore and engage with – such as the Bear Trail, because yes, the bear is still here, who, over the years has become an unofficial mascot for the museum loved locals.
-The collection of archaeological artifacts, minerals and fossils from the Peak District as well as artwork, photographs and objects owned by people who lived in Buxton, make this a must visit.
+The collection of archaeological artefacts, minerals and fossils from the Peak District as well as artwork, photographs and objects owned by people who lived in Buxton, make this a must visit.
 And, it’s free entry too.
 You can really gain a sense of understanding about the social, geological and cultural history of the area.
 The gift shop has also had a complete makeover with a fantastic range of merchandise, gifts, postcards and souvenirs now on sale.

 See the richly decorated architecture of The Crescent and a dome bigger that St. Pauls Cathedral at the University of Derby.

 and discover more about Mary Queen of Scots and her visits to Buxton at the Old Hall Hotel.
-This superb tour of the town gives will take you to Buxton’s most iconic locations and buildings and is great value for money too.
+This superb tour of the town will take you to Buxton’s most iconic locations and buildings and is great value for money too.

 Opened in December 2017, Buxton Cinema promises to be something quite different than your standard multiplex.
 A developing project, which will continue to grow over time, it is hoped that the Buxton Cinema can start to fill the cinematic void which has previously left Buxtonians forced to travel for up to an hour to get their cinema fix.
 Showing the latest blockbusters as they’re released and a snip with tickets are priced at £7 (Students/Children £5).